 Estate Planning Awareness

-Estate Planning is a vital component in a complete financial plan.
+Estate planning is a vital step that most adults need to take.
 Unfortunately, many overlook it.
-They think they have plenty of time to complete it in the future, or they do not have enough money.
-However, failing to put a proper estate plan in place can cost your heirs a lot of money and hardship.
-In honor of Estate Planning Awareness Week, we compiled a list of 4 of the most vital documents that you need for a complete estate plan.
+They think they have plenty of time to complete one in the future, or that their estate is not large enough to need one.
+It is important to note that failing to prepare a proper estate plan can cost your heirs a lot of money and hardship.
+In honor of estate planning awareness week, we put together a list of the four most vital documents for a complete estate plan.

-Financial Power of Attorney
+3. Financial Power of Attorney

-Health Care Power of Attorney
+4. Health Care Power of Attorney

 Raise Your Estate Planning Awareness